Václav Havel Airport Prague

-In 2018 it served around 17 million passengers.
-It serves as a hub for Czech Airlines and Smartwings, and as a base for Ryanair and Eurowings.
+In 2018, it served around 17 million passengers.
+It served as a hub for Czech Airlines until it ceased operations in late 2024 and it serves as a hub for Smartwings, and as an operating base for Ryanair and Eurowings.

 History

+Foundation and early years

 Prague–Ruzyně Airport began operations on 5 April 1937, but Czechoslovak civil aviation history started at the military airport in Prague–Kbely in 1919.
 The Prague Aviation Museum is now found at Kbely Airport.